-When we eat a bowl of cereal of cereal or a standard breakfast bar to start the day, we’re already behind in nutrients.
+When we eat a bowl of cereal or a standard breakfast bar to start the day, we’re already behind in nutrients.
 This will result in feeling the yawns ten minutes after you hit your desk, or the teacher calling about your child either bouncing around the room or nodding off in class.

-If we give our kids a mid morning snack, we re-start the same cycle of anti-nutrients when we go to things like that granola bar (carbs & sugar), fruit snacks (food dyes & sugar), or Go Gurts (more sugar with a side of chemicals).
+If we give our kids a mid morning snack, we re-start the same cycle of anti-nutrients when we go to things like that granola bar (carbs & sugar), fruit snacks (food dyes & sugar), or Go-Gurt (more sugar with a side of chemicals).
 For adults we’re stuck in that same boat when we reach for that blueberry muffin in the break room, grab a donut at the gas station, or a nibble from the vending machine.

 We think we can catch up at lunch a bit, though it’s not possible when we’re consuming Lunchables and more processed foods.
-What’s tough is when our kids lunch is above and beyond the DAILY sugar intake recommendations from the American Heart Association.
-It’s easy to do when they’ve packed fruit snacks, juice box, PBJ on white bread, potato chips, and a gogurt.
-I get the intention behind that lunch, every bit of it, though it’s doing the opposite of what we intend.
+What’s tough is when our kids’ lunch is above and beyond the DAILY sugar intake recommendations from the American Heart Association.
+It’s easy to do when they’ve packed fruit snacks, juice box, PBJ on white bread, potato chips, and a Go-Gurt.
+I get the intention behind that lunch — every bit of it — though it’s doing the opposite of what we intend.

 #1 Eat less simple carbs

-#2 Get hydrated.
+#2 Get hydrated

 Buy your family members a water bottle and use an electrolyte tablet from your local co-op or Whole Foods in place of a juice box.
-We are dehydrated people, so this goes for mom and dad as well.
+We are dehydrated, people, so this goes for mom and dad as well.

-#3 Don’t buy junk.
+#3 Don’t buy junk

-Aunt Jemima for real maple syrup
+Aunt Jemima –> real maple syrup

-#4 Avoid sugar & candy
+#4 Avoid sugar and candy

 It’s super tempting to want something sweet for dessert, but it’s better to avoid sugar as much as possible.
 Eating these may provide an in-the-moment sugar-high but will only lead to a sugar crash causing you to become even more sleepy, irritable, and foggy.
 Instead of your usual go-to’s, try the rice crispy recipe or our suggested cookie recipe.

-#6 Eat a healthy breakfast
+#5 Eat a healthy breakfast

 Start the day right with a nutritionally sound breakfast.
 Nutritional components to keep in mind when preparing your breakfast.

 See the batch cooking recipe for egg breakfast muffins.
-You can make a weeks worth ahead of time and store in the fridge or freezer.
+You can make a week’s worth ahead of time and store in the fridge or freezer.

 #7 Include these 3 nutrients every time you eat (even when you snack)

-Your brain needs healthy fats to function well, so choose from these beneficial fats: Avocado, avocado oil, avocado mayo, butter, coconut milk, coconut oil, nut butters, nuts & seeds, olive oil, olives, and whole fat dairy products if you can tolerate them.
+Healthy fats: Your brain needs healthy fats to function well, so choose from these beneficial fats: Avocado, avocado oil, avocado mayo, butter, coconut milk, coconut oil, nut butters, nuts & seeds, olive oil, olives, and whole fat dairy products if you can tolerate them.

-A handful of raw nuts, homemade protein/energy ball, Epic bar, jerky, apple & peanut butter, beef sticks, veggies & hummus, pear & cheddar cheese.
+Protein: A handful of raw nuts, homemade protein/energy ball, Epic bar, jerky, apple & peanut butter, beef sticks, veggies & hummus, pear & cheddar cheese.